New Zealand end England World Cup hopes

 For a moment England looked to have stopped Neesham's hitting early when, in smashing the second of those sixes, Jonny Bairstow and Liam Livingstone looked to have combined for a remarkable relay catch.

-Replays, though, showed Bairstow had knelt on the boundary sponge just before off-loading to Livingstone and six runs were given.
-It was another incident reminiscent of the 2019 spectacular, when Trent Boult caught Stokes late on, but did so while treading on the rope.
+Replays, though, showed Bairstow landed on the boundary sponge just before off-loading to Livingstone.
+It was another incident reminiscent of 2019, when Trent Boult caught Stokes late on, but did so while treading on the rope.

-Dew may have been a factor, but England, who cruised into the last four with comprehensive wins in their first four games of the tournament, undoubtedly missed the death-over skills of Jofra Archer and Tymal Mills, both absent through injury.
+Dew may have been a factor, but England, who cruised into the semis with comprehensive wins from their first four games, undoubtedly missed the death-over skills of Jofra Archer and Tymal Mills, both absent through injury.

-While unable to be at their explosive best with the bat, their 166-4 - which included 51 not out from Moeen Ali and 41 from Dawid Malan - looked a good total given the pressure of a semi-final.
+While unable to be at their explosive best with the bat, their 166-4 - which included 51 not out from Moeen Ali and 41 from Dawid Malan - looked a good total given the pressure of a knockout match.

-They do at least only have another year to wait until the next T20 World Cup, which will be played in Australia next autumn.
-Captain Eoin Morgan also suggested afterwards he would stay on to lead the quest for another white-ball trophy.
+They do at least only have another year to wait until the next T20 World Cup, which will be played in Australia next October and November.

+Captain Eoin Morgan also suggested after the game that he would stay on to lead England's quest for another white-ball trophy.

+'We were right in the game until the 17th over' - reaction

 England captain Eoin Morgan: "I can't fault anything we've done tonight.
 We have fought unbelievably hard throughout this tournament.
 We've represented ourselves unbelievably well, but tonight we have come up short.
 I am extremely proud of the guys.

 "It's hard to identify key moments.
-I thought we were right in the game from our innings right through to the 17th over."
+We were right in the game from our innings right through to the 17th over."

-Player of the match Daryl Mitchell: "It was a bit of a whirlwind at the end, I can't remember what was going on.
+Player of the match Daryl Mitchell: "It was a bit of a whirlwind at the end.
+I can't remember what was going on.

 "We tried to hang in there as long as we could and knew that one or two big overs would bring us back into the game.
 We were lucky to get there in the end."